aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 > [<i class="fab fa-youtube" /> Original YouTube Stream ](https://youtu.be/Q1t_vUj-fJQ&t=2068s)

-Her first announcement was *her first original song is on its way*.
+Her first announcement was *her first original song was on its way*.

-The second announcement was *Inui Toko 1st solo live \"who i am\"* on Dec 10th, 2020.
+The second announcement was *Inui Toko 1st solo live \"who i am\"*  was going to be held on Dec 10th, 2020.

 The most astonishing thing was *Hoshimachi Suisei appeared as one of the live guests*.
 It was the first time a Hololive member appeared on Nijisanji paid event / live concert so that was a big surprise.